Spontaneous CP Violation and Flavor Changing Neutral Currents in Minimal SO(10): Minimal invariant grand unification theory

-Three generations of Fermionic representation $16_F=(Q_L,u_R,d_R)+(\ell_L,\nu_R,e_R)$ contain all quarks, leptons, and right-handed neutrinos.
-Then, how many new scalar fields must be included in a realistic SO(10) theory?
-For realistic Fermions masses, the simplest choice is a complexified $10_H$ and $126_H$~\cite{Bajc:2005zf}.
+Three generations of fermionic representation $16_F=(Q_L,u_R,d_R)+(\ell_L,\nu_R,e_R)$ contain all quarks, leptons, and right-handed neutrinos.
+Then how many new scalar fields must be included in a realistic $SO(10)$ theory?
+For realistic fermions masses, the simplest choice is a complexified $10_H$ and $126_H$~\cite{Bajc:2005zf}.
 Neither $10_H$ nor $126_H$ can directly break $SO(10)$ down to the SM gauge group $\text{G}_{\text{SM}}=SU(3)_C\times SU(2)_L \times U(1)_Y$.
 The minimal path is using an additional $45_H$ to firstly break $SO(10)$ to some intermediate groups, then reduce its rank with $126_H$, and finally get $\text{G}_{\text{SM}}$~\cite{Bertolini:2012im}.
-Although potentially within the swampland, where the perturbative expansion lies around the edge of breaking down~\cite{Milagre:2024wcg,Jarkovska:2023zwv}, we still choose one $45_H, 126_H$ and a complexified (two real) $10_H=(10_H^1+i 10_H^2)/\sqrt{2}$ as the minimal scalar sector for a renormalizable SO(10) GUT.
-The symmetry breaking chain is:
+Although potentially within the swampland, where the perturbative expansion lies around the edge of breaking down~\cite{Milagre:2024wcg,Jarkovska:2023zwv}, we still choose one $45_H, 126_H$ and a complexified (two real) $10_H=(10_H^1+i 10_H^2)/\sqrt{2}$ as the minimal scalar sector for a renormalizable $SO(10)$ GUT.
+The symmetry breaking chain is

 The $SU(3)_C\times SU(2)_L\times SU(2)_R\times U(1)_{B-L}$ quantum numbers are shown in the parenthesis.
 Alternatively, the intermediate symmetry can also be $SU(4)_C\times SU(2)_L\times U(1)_R\times CP$, while the other Pati-Salam type breaking patterns are not possible with the minimal scalar sector~\cite{Bertolini:2009qj, Ferrari:2018rey}, unless adding more steps.
 If the intermediate LR (or QL) symmetry breaking scale $M_I$ is around $10^{9}$ GeV (or $10^{11}$ GeV), the gauge coupling unification works perfectly~\cite{Deshpande:1992au,Deshpande:1992em, Bertolini:2009qj}.
 This result, however, can be relaxed if some of the physical states in $126_H$ and/or $45_H$ are fine-tuned light.\footnote{See~\cite{Preda:2022izo, Preda:2024vas} for a similar theory with $16_H$ and $45_H$.} We therefore do not assume any specific value for $M_I$ but only take it as a high scale, currently not achievable by terrestrial experiments.